webishdev/spring-boot-react-stopnik-demo/README.md

 ### Configuration

-The Spring Boot server is configured to use an authorization server located at http://localhost:8082, and will check for a `roles` claim to map it `GrantedAuthority` objects.
+The Spring Boot server is configured to use an authorization server located at http://localhost:8082, and will check for a `roles` claim to map it into `GrantedAuthority` objects.

 ## React client